-The Foundation Governors of each School shall be formally appointed by the Diocese following recommendations from the Diocese Education Service on behalf of the diocesan Bishop.
+The Trustees are appointed by the Diocese following a skills audit ensuring that the Board has appropriately qualified and experienced members who will ensure the smooth running of the school.
+The Foundation Governors of each School shall be formally appointed by the Diocese following recommendations from the Diocese Education Service on behalf of the Diocesan Bishop.
 In carrying out this duty, the Diocesan Education Service shall consult with the Parish Priest who will liaise with the Academy Principal/Head teacher regarding appropriate appointments.